 We highly recommend purchasing travel insurance.
 Travel insurance allows you to seek reimbursement for your trip costs if your trip plans change for unforeseeable reasons, or if you need to get medical help, emergency transport, and for theft, loss or damage of items while traveling.
 For best coverage, always insure the full trip cost within two weeks of your initial trip deposit and note that most 'Cancel For Any Reason' policies must be purchased on the date of your initial deposit.
 Since this adventure takes place in some remote locations, it can be difficult and expensive to plan medical evacuations.
 It is each guest’s responsibility to be covered by emergency medical, evacuation and repatriation insurance, or to be prepared to cover the cost yourself, for expenses related to an emergency medical evacuation and repatriation.

-You may cancel up to 121 days of your trip's scheduled departure date and receive a full refund minus a $500 per-person service fee.
-If you cancel within 120 days of travel, there is a 50% cancellation fee; within 90 days of travel there is a 100% cancellation fee.
+You may cancel on or before November 17, 2022 and receive a full refund minus a $500 per-person service fee.
+If you cancel on or after November 18, 2022 there is a 50% cancellation fee; on or after January 16, 2023 there is a 100% cancellation fee.
 We highly recommend purchasing travel insurance as we are not able to make exceptions to this policy in cases of family/medical emergency or cases of the trip being canceled (see our Terms and Conditions for full details).